worthychukwuemeka/Centralized-DBMS/README.md

 1. Run the `WelcomeWindow` class to start the application.
 2. In the Welcome window, select an organization and click "Proceed."
 3. In the Registration window, enter your login ID and password.
-4. These are the data you can use to login to access the CSV file data:
+4. These are the data you can use to log in to access the CSV file data:
-   -johnpatrick, password1
+   - johnpatrick, password1
-   -sarahgbenga, password2,
+   - sarahgbenga, password2,
-   -fatimamusa, password3, and
+   - fatimamusa, password3, and
-   -philipokocha, password4.
+   - philipokocha, password4.
 Any data other than this entered to login will return an error.
 5. If you're an admin, you will see additional options for managing users.
    - Select "Register New User" to open the Registration form.